Updated: Jun 22

 Get Comfortable – Being in a hospital gown all day is not the same as being able to wear your own sweats or pajamas.
 Packing your own slippers and socks, as well as your own blankets or pillows can help you sleep better at night too.
 Make sure clothing is loose enough for IV, port, and other equipment to access.

 Entertainment - Keep yourself entertained the best you can.
-With frequent vital visits, blood draws, and examinations, boredom, and exhaustion will fall upon you.
+Regular vital visits, blood draws, examinations, boredom, and exhaustion will fall upon you.
 Bring your own devices, a laptop, phone, and charger and spend some time catching up on Netflix shows, reading, learning a new craft, meditate, journal, or get to know your hospital roommate if you can.
 Be sure to take laps around the hospital if you are up for it or take a breather outside.

 Seek Support – Close family and friends may not under what you are going through completely.
 Seeking out others with the same condition as you can help remind you that you are not alone.